 Patients are screened for endocrine disorders based on clinical suspicion.

+Genetic testing is done if clinical suspicion is high and other common causes of the patient's clinical symptoms have been eliminated.
 If an AIRE mutation is detected, screening can be offered to the patient's siblings and children.

 Autoimmune (including endocrine) manifestations are treated aggressively.